 3. Which place in Australia would you never want to visit?
 Why?

 I don’t think there is a specific place I wouldn’t want to visit.
 But I would never go anywhere near the jungle alone, or without a guide.
 Australia has the highest number of animals that could kill you!
-There are giant spiders, crocodiles, snakes, sharks, venomous jelly-fish, and more!
+There are giant spiders, crocodiles, snakes, sharks, venomous jellyfish, and more!

 4. Would you like to travel to Tasmania?
 Why? / Why not?

 I would like to travel to Tasmania.
-More than 30% of Tasmania’s wilderness is protected, and there is more than 2000km of hiking trails!
+More than 30% of Tasmania’s wilderness is protected, and there are more than 2000km of hiking trails!
 The nature there is breathtaking.
 I would also like to see the famous Tasmanian devil.

 5. Do you know any typical Australian English words?
 Tell me about it.

 Australian slang is very specific.
-I don’t know a lot of Australian words, but I know that g’day means hi, sunnies are sunglasses, lappy is laptop, and defo means definitely.
+I don’t know a lot of Australian words, but I know that g’day means hi, sunnies are sunglasses, lappy is a laptop, and defo means definitely.